Amicus/end-dash/README.md

 Or, via ```EndDash.bootstrap```.

-To bootstrap, have your template loaded as scripts of type 'enddash' on the page.
+To bootstrap, have your templates loaded as scripts of type 'enddash' on the page.

 ```html
 <script type='text/enddash' name='greetings'>